rodrigodadam/scrum-master-quiz/README.md

 <br>

-This is a responsive web application for Test the users knowledge about Scrum Master.
+This is a responsive web application for testing the user's knowledge about Scrum Master.
-The objective is to help the users check if they are prepareted for the SCRUM MASTER Test Certification.
+The objective is to help the users check if they are prepared for the SCRUM MASTER Test Certification.

 Link to the web-application available [HERE.](https://rodrigodadam.github.io/scrum-master-quiz/)